 Buckeye Legal Separation

 A Buckeye legal separation attorney can help you to understand the law, your rights and your responsibilities when it comes to legal separation in Maricopa county, Arizona.
 The Enholm Law, PLLC Buckeye legal separation lawyer assigned to your case will be able to meet with you, in Buckeye, to help evaluate the specific issues involved with your case.
-Call today to arrange a free consultation to discuss your specific situation.
+Call today to arrange a consultation to discuss your specific situation.

 A legal separation involves more than no longer living together with your spouse.
 When a legal separation is granted, the court will treat a separation the same as a legal divorce.
 This includes issues pertaining to assets, community property, debt, child care, maintenance and child.
 A Buckeye Legal Separation Attorney can help you prepare all documentation as it applies to your specific situation.